Wedding Photography at Morden Park House, Merton

 Q. IS THERE AN OPTION FOR A DRINKS RECEPTION AFTER OUR MARRIAGE CEREMONY?

-Firstly, it’s important to have portraits of you, the newlyweds, outside the wedding venue: this shows the beautiful central façade up to the first-floor window, which helps make Merton Register Office so memorable.
+Firstly, it’s important to have portraits of you, the newlyweds, outside the wedding venue: this shows the beautiful central section up to the first-floor window, which helps make Merton Register Office so memorable.
+I usually take the couple portraits last.

-A smaller, closer family portrait: Children have often played a part in weddings I’ve photographed at Merton Register Office.
+A smaller, closer family portrait: Children have often played a part in weddings I’ve photographed at Merton Register Office, and these two were a pleasure to photograph.

 Merton Register Office,